polybeertoken/polybeertoken.github.io/README.md

 ## Challenges

-Smart contract can create a new challenge in average every 100 POlygon blocks.
+Smart contract can create a new challenge in average every 100 Polygon blocks.
 We assume each Polygon blocks takes approximately 2.1 seconds so a new challenge can be added approximately every 3.5 minutes.
-The challenges are actually hashes of the most recent blocks deterministally selected by the smart contract at the time of their challenge creation.
+The challenges are actually hashes of the most recent blocks deterministically selected by the smart contract at the time of their challenge creation.
 The goal of the miners is to combine this hash with the unique address of their wallet and find a nonce that will produce Keccak-256 hash withing certain range limited by difficulty.
 By combining the block-hash with individual wallet address the miners are looking for unique solutions specific for their wallets.
 That way it's not possible to use one solution for claiming multiple rewards.
-The challenges with special block-hashes that start with one or more lucky digits number 8 are classified as premium challenges, that have higher rewards and higher number of mienrs can claim them.
+The challenges with special block-hashes that start with one or more lucky digits number 8 are classified as premium challenges, that have higher rewards and higher number of miners can claim them.
 Below is a summary of all types of challenges and their properties.

 |Level|Challenge|BlockHash Criteria|Reward Coins|Block Frequency|Time Frequency|Challenges Per Year|Coins per Year|
 |:---:|---|---|:---:|---|---|---:|---:|